2013 Bulacan local elections: City and Municipal Elections

 All cities and municipalities of Bulacan will elect mayor and vice-mayor this election.
 The candidates for mayor and vice mayor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.

-Below is the list of mayoralty candidates of each city and municipalities per district.
+Below is the list of mayoralty and vice mayoralty candidates of each city and municipalities per district.